codediodeio/firestore-migrator/README.md

-# CSV to Firestore
+# CSV/Excel to Firestore

-CLI tool that reads a CSV/Excel spreadsheet or JSON array, then adds each row/item to the Firestore database.
+CLI tool that reads a CSV/Excel spreadsheet or JSON array, then adds each row/item to the Cloud Firestore database.

 Watch the [screencast](https://angularfirebase.com/lessons/import-csv-json-or-excel-to-firestore/)